-Basic net loss per share is computed by dividing net loss available to common stockholders by the weighted average number of shares outstanding during the period.
-Diluted net loss per share is computed by dividing net loss available to common stockholders by the weighted average shares outstanding during the period increased to include, if dilutive, the number of additional common share equivalents that would have been outstanding if potential common shares had been issued using the treasury stock method.
-Diluted net loss per share would also include the potential common share equivalents relating to convertible securities by application of the if-converted method.
+Basic net loss per share from continuing operations and net income/ (loss) available to common stockholders are calculated by dividing net loss from continuing operations or net income/ (loss) by the weighted average number of common shares outstanding for the applicable period.
+Diluted net loss per share from continuing operations and net income/ (loss) available to common stockholders are computed based on the weighted average number of common shares outstanding increased to include, if dilutive, the number of additional common share equivalents that would have been outstanding if potential common shares had been issued using the treasury stock method.
+Diluted per share data would also include the potential common share equivalents relating to convertible securities by application of the if-converted method.